 BAS Degree Approval

-Upon receipt of the Statement of Need, SBCTC staff will:
+In the Degree Proposal Stage, colleges will prepare and submit a Statement of Need to SBCTC.
+Upon receipt of the Statement of Need, SBCTC will:

-- Provide notice to higher education institutions of the Statement of Need.
+- Provide notice to both two-year community and technical colleges and four-year institutions of the Statement of Need

-Colleges must submit the program proposal within 12 months of SBCTC receiving the Statement of Need.
-If the proposal is not received within 12 months, the Statement of Need is void.
+Colleges must submit the Program Proposal within 12 months of SBCTC receiving the Statement of Need.
+If the Program Proposal is not received within 12 months, the Statement of Need is void.

 Note: These time frames may be modified based upon negotiated agreements between SBCTC and the college as needed to secure a fair and deliberate process to approve degree programs.